-Two-day strike begins in Venezuela against Maduro
+Venezuelans launch 2-day strike against Maduro as US slaps sanctions

 "The call we've made for the coming days will require each of you to ask yourselves what role you have to play in Venezuela's rescue," said Freddy Guevara, opposition leader and vice president of the National Assembly.

-The goal is for Maduro to abandon his plans of rewriting the nation's Constitution, opposition leaders said at a news conference.
+Protester Oscar Leandro said the daily demonstrations would continue through election day despite the street battles with authorities.

+"They want to strike more fear in the people so they can go ahead with their election," he said.
+"We're going to do everything we can to stop that from happening.
+We're going to go everyday into the streets, we're going to go on strike for two days this week.
+Then we're going to take the capital and we're not going to allow them to have their election."

-But Maduro has said that rewriting the Constitution is needed to restore order, apply justice and reestablish peace in Venezuela.
+But Maduro has said that rewriting the constitution is needed to restore order, apply justice and re-establish peace in Venezuela.

-For months, violence has been spiraling out of control as people struggle with a shortage of medicine and food.
+For months, violence spiraled out of control as people struggle to get food and medicine.

+Pockets of violence erupted again Wednesday, though so far not to the extent of recent deadly clashes.

+Police with riot gear and shields clashed Wednesday afternoon with masked protesters who threw rocks and Molotov cocktails.

-In late March, the Venezuelan Supreme Court dissolved the Parliament and transferred all legislative powers to itself.
+The political upheaval started in late March, when the Venezuelan Supreme Court dissolved Parliament and transferred all legislative powers to itself.

-The opposition claimed Maduro was creating a dictatorship.
-The decision was reversed three days later, but it triggered a series of bloody street protests that have lasted for months.
+Even though the decision was reversed three days later, it triggered a series of bloody street protests that have lasted for months.

-Since April, 103 people have been killed in Venezuela's political unrest, a source in the the attorney general's office told CNN.
+As of Wednesday, 104 people have been killed in Venezuela's political unrest since April, the attorney general's office told CNN.

-The normally bustling streets of Caracas were silent Wednesday morning as the strike paralyzed the capital.
+The normally bustling streets of Caracas were silent early Wednesday as the strike paralyzed parts of the capital.

 "No one wants to keep living under Maduro's regime," tweeted Richard Blanco, a National Assembly member representing Caracas.